echo-search/echo-search.github.io/README.md

 <h3>Does EchoSearch support dark mode?</h3>
 <p>Yes.
 Dark mode is available and can be toggled easily.
 This feature reduces eye strain in low-light environments, making extended use comfortable and safe for your eyes.
 The dark mode is implemented with accessibility in mind, ensuring sufficient contrast ratios for all text and interface elements.</p>

+<h3>Am I allowed to copy all files into a repository and claim I made it?</h3>
+<p>No. You are not allowed to claim EchoSeardh is yours.
+We claim full proof and we have over 10 partners where we had prove we are the sole owners of EchoSearch.
+You can magpie ideas, but you can't just claim you own EchoSearch.
+We have told Google if someone uses the exact same code, it'll not post it on Google and it'll be reported to us and we will take further action.
+We hope we don'thave to, but if it is the case, thsn we will take IMMIDIATE action.</p>

 <h2 id="performance">Performance</h2>
 <p>Performance is a cornerstone of EchoSearch.
 The platform has been meticulously optimized to ensure extremely fast loading times, smooth interactions, and reliable search functionality.
 Achieving a <strong>PageSpeed Insight score of 99</strong> demonstrates the platform’s commitment to speed and efficiency.
 Key performance optimizations include:</p>